 Triple-negative breast cancer is an aggressive disease with a high likelihood of spreading to other tissues, a process called metastasis.
 TNBC is primarily treated with chemotherapy.

 A new study published Saturday in the New England Journal of Medicine, increases the hope to TNBC patients and their families.
-The study’s findings reported a significant improvement in survival of patients with advanced triple negative breast cancer who received immunotherapy plus chemotherapy compared to those receiving chemotherapy alone.
+The study’s findings reported a significant improvement in survival of patients with advanced TNBC who received immunotherapy plus chemotherapy compared to those receiving chemotherapy alone.

 “This is a real advance that is going to allow us to help more people.
 Once we get regulatory approval, I think the expectation is this will change the standard of care,” BCRF Scientific Director Dr. Larry Norton told CNN.